waLLxAck/.URLtoTxt/README.md

 ## .URLtoTxt

 .urlToTxt.py
-Creates a new **OR OVERRIDES** an existing .txt file (Name and URL.txt) containing the name and the URL links for all Internet shorcut (.url) files in the directory the file is run.
+Creates a new **OR OVERRIDES** an existing .txt file (Name and URL.txt) containing the name and the URL links for all Internet shortcut (.url) files in the directory the file is run.

 .urlToTxtUpdate.py
-Creates a new **OR UPDATES** an existing .txt file (Name and URL.txt) containing the name and the URL links for all Internet shorcut (.url) files in the directory the file is run.
+Creates a new **OR UPDATES** an existing .txt file (Name and URL.txt) containing the name and the URL links for all Internet shortcut (.url) files in the directory the file is run.

 ### Example: